theyasflower/maze/README.md

 # Maze Project

+## About

+   * The spark for this game ignited during the intro to the portfolio projects and made me start reminiscing about childhood.
+I recollected our love for puzzles, the thrilling joy of solving mazes in magazines, and the frustration when hitting a dead-end.
+As I dived into these memories, I felt a strong urge to rekindle that experience, but this time with a digital twist.
+This project isn't just about navigating mazes; it's about recapturing those childhood joys and sharing them with the world.
+It took me numerous brainstorming sessions, and countless testing hours to get this game to you.
+And while this serves as my Portfolio Project for Holberton School, its roots lie in nostalgia.

 ## Desciption

 The goal of this project is to create a game in 3D using raycasting.
 Ray-casting is a technique that transforms a limited form of data (a very simplified map or floor plan) into a 3D projection by tracing rays from the viewpoint into the viewing volume.